On a small cancellation theorem of Gromov: Proof (expanded version)

-\begin{dem}[ of the corollary] Let $D$ be a simply connected puzzle with respect to $R$.
+Let $D$ be a simply connected puzzle with respect to $R$.
 Let $t$ be a non-simply connected tile in $D$.
-Consider the subdiagram $D'$ of $D$ filling one of the holes of $t$.
-We can suppose that $D'$ contains only simply connected tiles (otherwise, take again a non-simply connected tile in $D'$ and a diagram filling one of its holes, and repeat this operation as many times as necessary).
+We can suppose that $t$ is deepest, that is, that the bounded components of the complement of $t$ contain no other non-simply connected tile.

+The interior of $t$ is embedded in the plane and is homeomorphic to a disk with some finite number $n$ of holes.
+Since $D$ is simply connected any such hole is filled with a subpuzzle.
+So let $D'_1,\ldots,D'_n$ be the subpuzzles filling the bounded connected components of the complement of the interior of $t$.
+Each $D'_i$ is simply connected, since the bounded connected components of the complement of a connected set in the plane are simply connected.
+Let us work with $D'_1$.
+In case $D'_1$ is not van Kampen-reduced we replace it by its van Kampen-reduction (which does not change its boundary word, so it can still be glued to one of the holes of $t$).

+The \tempgras{boundary} of $D'_1$ may not be embedded in the plane.
+However, it is immersed, since the word read on it is the word read on one of the interior boundaries of $t$, and this word is reduced.

+The component $D'_1$ is a connected simply connected puzzle.
+Its image in the plane is the union of closed sets $D''_1,\ldots,D''_q$ such that each $D''_i$ is either a topological closed disk or a topological closed segment (``filament''), and the $D''_i$'s intersect at a finite number of points.
+By construction, each $D''_i$ which is a disk is a puzzle.

+Suppose that $D''_i$ is a segment.
+Then each of its endpoints belongs to some $D''_j$ with $j\neq i$.
+Indeed, otherwise the \tempgras{boundary} of $D'_1$ would not be immersed.